theneekz/TheFriendlyPawsGroomingShop/README.md

 Seeds the app with one work week's worth of empty appointments.<br />

+### `npm run dev`

+This command will run the next two commands: it will wait for the backend server to be up, then start the front end server.<br />

 ### `npm run server`

 Starts an express server on port 3001 that listens for all backend requests.